P13: Story Mastery - Edit Well

 Your story isn’t just unfolding; you’re actively writing it.
 Events happen, but meaning doesn’t come prepackaged—that’s on you to shape.

-✅ Moving from Fixed Identity to Fluid Growth
+✅ From Fixed Identity to Fluid Growth

 Editing your story opens doors to release outdated roles, worn-out scripts, and old labels that no longer fit.

-You’re allowed to change your mind, pivot, and rewrite the whole plot if you need to.
+Takeaway: You’re allowed to change your mind, pivot, and rewrite the whole plot if you need to.

 ✅ Intentional Framing, Not Faking